<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Interest Rates and Life Expectancy

 Current interest rates, as well as your life expectancy at retirement, have a large impact on lump sum payouts of defined benefit pension plans.
 Rising rates hurt your lump sum value.
 The reverse or opposite is also true.
-Decreasing or lower interest rates will increase the lump sum values.
+Decreasing or lower interest rates will typically increase the lump sum values.

 image-png-Nov-04-2021-05-38-59-09-PM-1

-Your 401(k) / TSA Plan
+Your 401k / TSA Plan

 XOM-HTML-Your-401k-Plan

-When you retire, if you have balances in your 401(k)/TSA plan, you will receive a Participant Distribution Notice in the mail.
+When you retire, if you have balances in your 401k/TSA plan, you will receive a Participant Distribution Notice in the mail.
 This notice will show the current values that you are eligible to receive from each plan.
 It will also explain your distribution options and what you need to do to receive your final distribution.

 • Watch for your Participant Distribution Notice and Special Tax Notice Regarding Plan Payments.
 These notices will help explain your options and what the federal tax implications may be for your vested account balance.

-• "What has Worked in Investing" & "8 Tenets when picking a Mutual Fund".
+• Review these resources for greater insight: "What has Worked in Investing" & "8 Tenets when picking a Mutual Fund".

-• To learn about your distribution options, call The Retirement Group at (800)-900-5867.
-Click our e-book for more information on "Rollover Strategies for 401(k)s".
-Use the Online Beneficiary Designation to make updates to your beneficiary designations, if needed.
+• Use the Online Beneficiary Designation to make updates to your beneficiary designations, if needed.

-Getting help can be the key to better results across the 401(k) board.
+Getting help can be the key to better 401k results across the board.
+According to the study, those who used

-• Improved savings rates – 70% of participants who used 401(k) advice increased their contributions.
+• Improved savings rates – 70% of participants who used 401k advice increased their contributions.

 • Increased diversification – Participants who managed their own portfolios invested in an average of just under four asset classes, while participants in advice-based portfolios invested in a minimum of eight asset classes.

-• Increased likelihood of staying the course – Getting advice increased the chances of participants staying true to their investment objectives, making them less reactive during volatile market conditions and more likely to remain in their original 401(k) investments during a downturn.
-Don’t try to do it alone.
-Get help with your company's 401(k) plan investments.
-Your nest egg will thank you.
+• Increased likelihood of staying the course – Getting advice increased the chances of participants staying true to their investment objectives, making them less reactive during volatile market conditions and more likely to remain in their original 401k investments during a downturn.

 In-Service Withdrawals

-Rolling Over Your 401(k)
+Rolling Over Your 401k

-Because a withdrawal permanently reduces your retirement savings and is subject to tax, you should always consider taking a loan from the plan
+Because a withdrawal permanently reduces your retirement savings and is subject to tax, you should consider taking a loan from the plan

 instead of a withdrawal to meet your financial needs.
 Unlike withdrawals, loans must be repaid, and are not taxable (unless you fail to repay them).
 In some cases, as with hardship withdrawals, you are not allowed to make a withdrawal unless you have also taken out the maximum loan available within the company plan.

-Borrowing from your 401(k)
+Borrowing from your 401k

-Consider these facts when deciding if you should borrow from your 401(k).
+Consider these facts when deciding if you should borrow from your 401k.
 You could:

 • Lose growth potential on the money you borrowed.